DemocracyDevelopers/colorado-rla/server/eclipse-project/src/test/workflows/README.md

 - Boulder has the redacted real data from Boulder23, with 284 Byron Mayoral votes from Byron-7.csv appended to make 7-boulder-2023-plusByron-7.csv. loadBoulder.http uses Boulder's manifest from Boulder23/Boulder-IRV-Manifest.csv.

 For each other county n, the demo loads split-Byron/Byron-n.csv and uses the accompanying manifest.

+Each of the .http files can be used independently if you like.
+For example, if you want to test whether Sample Size estimation works without manifests, run `Boulder_loadCVRs` and `demo1_loadCVRs.http` then hit the sample size estimation endpoint.